-Hurricane Katrina made landfall on the Gulf Coast on August 29, 2005, and dissipated over the eastern Great Lakes on August 31, 2005.
 Hurricane Rita made landfall on the Gulf Coast on September 24, 2005, and dissipated over southeastern Illinois on September 26, 2005.
-Respondent's Statement of Uncontested Facts (RSUF) ¶¶ 15-16.
+Respondent's Statement of Uncontested Facts (RSUF) ¶ 19.

-On October 4, 2005, the agency's Kansas City Commodity Office (KCCO) issued a solicitation for bids from "8(a) firms"1 to supply eight hundred metric tons of milled rice.
-Bids were due by October 18, 2005.
-Appeal File, Exhibit 2 at 8-10.
+On October 18, 2005, the agency's Kansas City Commodity Office (KCCO) issued a solicitation for bids from "8(a) firms" to supply 170 metric tons of milled rice.
+Bids were due by November 2, 2005.
+Appeal File, Exhibit 2 at 6-8.
 At that time, C-Shore was certified as an 8(a) firm by the Small Business Administration (SBA).
 RSUF ¶ 3.

 The solicitation was subject to the terms and conditions of KCCO's Master Solicitation for Commodity Procurements.
-Appeal File, Exhibit 2 at 12.
+Appeal File, Exhibit 2 at 10.
 The Master Solicitation included three provisions which pertain to this case.

 The first, incorporated by reference, is the clause published at 48 CFR 52.249-8 (2005), "Default (Fixed-Price Supply and Service) (Apr 1984)."
 This clause provides that the Government may terminate the contract if the contractor fails to deliver the supplies within the time specified in the contract.
-If the Government terminates the contract under this authority, "it may acquire, under the terms and in the manner the Contractor will be liable to the Government for any excess costs for those supplies."
+If the Government terminates the contract under this authority, "it may acquire, under the terms and in the manner the Contracting Officer considers appropriate, supplies . . . similar to those terminated, and the Contractor will be liable to the Government for any excess costs for those supplies."
 The Government must afford the contractor at least ten days after receipt of a notice to cure the failure to perform.
 And it may not terminate the contract for default if the failure was beyond the control of the contractor and its subcontractor and without the fault or negligence of either.
 One example of this sort of situation is an act of God.
-Appeal File, Exhibit 2 at 43.
+Appeal File, Exhibit 2 at 34.

 The second provision which is pertinent here is entitled "Time is of the Essence."
-This clause provides that "[p]erformance shall be strictly in accordance with the applicable
+This clause provides that "[p]erformance shall be strictly in accordance with the applicable quantities and schedules set forth in this contract."
+The contractor is obligated to inform the

-1 An "8(a) firm" is a "firm certified by the Small Business Administration in accordance with the Federal Acquisition Regulation (FAR), Part 19."
+An "8(a) firm" is a "firm certified by the Small Business Administration in accordance with the Federal Acquisition Regulation (FAR), Part 19."
 Appeal File, Exhibit 2 at 8.
 Under section 8(a) of the Small Business Act, 15 U.S.C. § 637(a) (2006), and as referenced in FAR Subpart 19.8, 48 CFR 19.800-.812 (2005), the Small Business Administration administers a business development (BD) program in which "socially and economically disadvantaged small business concerns" may participate.
 "The purpose of the 8(a) BD program is to assist eligible small disadvantaged business concerns [to] compete in the American economy through business development."
 13 CFR 124.1.